ergebnis/twig-front-matter/README.md

 ## Changelog

-The maintainers of this package record notable changes to this project in a [changelog](CHANGELOG.md).
+The maintainers of this project record notable changes to this project in a [changelog](CHANGELOG.md).

 ## Contributing

-The maintainers of this package suggest following the [contribution guide](.github/CONTRIBUTING.md).
+The maintainers of this project suggest following the [contribution guide](.github/CONTRIBUTING.md).

 ## Code of Conduct

-The maintainers of this package ask contributors to follow the [code of conduct](.github/CODE_OF_CONDUCT.md).
+The maintainers of this project ask contributors to follow the [code of conduct](https://github.com/ergebnis/.github/blob/main/CODE_OF_CONDUCT.md).

 ## General Support Policy

-The maintainers of this package provide limited support.
+The maintainers of this project provide limited support.

-You can support the maintenance of this package by [sponsoring @localheinz](https://github.com/sponsors/localheinz) or [requesting an invoice for services related to this package](mailto:am@localheinz.com?subject=ergebnis/twig-front-matter:%20Requesting%20invoice%20for%20services).
+You can support the maintenance of this project by [sponsoring @localheinz](https://github.com/sponsors/localheinz) or [requesting an invoice for services related to this project](mailto:am@localheinz.com?subject=ergebnis/twig-front-matter:%20Requesting%20invoice%20for%20services).

 ## PHP Version Support Policy

-This package supports PHP versions with [active support](https://www.php.net/supported-versions.php).
+This project supports PHP versions with [active and security support](https://www.php.net/supported-versions.php).

-The maintainers of this package add support for a PHP version following its initial release and drop support for a PHP version when it has reached its end of active support.
+The maintainers of this project add support for a PHP version following its initial release and drop support for a PHP version when it has reached the end of security support.

 ## Security Policy

-This package has a [security policy](.github/SECURITY.md).
+This project has a [security policy](.github/SECURITY.md).

 ## License

-This package uses the [MIT license](LICENSE.md).
+This project uses the [MIT license](LICENSE.md).

 ## Social